 Replication of DNA does not start from just one point since this would take too long.
 Instead, there are many replication origins, which are places in the genome where replication begins at about the same time.
 The beginning of replication in each replication origin is a two steps mechanism.
 In the first step, pre-replicative and pre-initiation molecular complexes are assembled at the replication origins and ready for starting the replication.
 Some of these complexes are assembled onto the DNA during the G1 phase, but are activated during S phase.
 It means that a molecular organization is needed before the replicative process starts.
 The second step is a signal that triggers the beginning of the replication process.
 The effect of this signal is a process known as DNA replication licensing.
 Cells have molecular mechanisms to avoid that replication starts twice in the same replication origin.
 Otherwise, the new cells may have more than two copies of the some DNA segments, which might be dangerous for the cell or for the organism.

-Two replication forks are formed in one replication origin after the separation of the two single DNA strands, and the two strands are copied at the same time, but in different directions.
+Opening the DNA double strand leads to the formation of two replication forks (Figure 2).
+The two single strands in each replication forks are copied at the same time, but in different directions.
 DNA polymerases add nucleotides only in the 5' to 3' direction of the new synthesized strand (3' to 5' of the copied strand).
-This means that, whereas the replication process in one of the two strands is continuous and rather straightforward, in the other one it is a bit more complicated because after adding a primer and copying a segment, a new primer must be synthesized while the replication fork moves away.
-In this second strand, after the primer is substituted by DNA, there are many segments of new DNA which are later connected by the ligase enzymes.
+This means that, whereas the replication process in one of the two strands is continuous and rather straightforward, in the other one it is a bit more complicated.
+Thus, after adding a primer and copying a segment, a new primer must be synthesized while the replication fork moves away.
+In this strand, there is a continous process of syntethizing primers, short segments replication, removing primers, copying the segments left by primers, and connecting segments by ligases.
 The segments are known as Okazaky fragments.